 Use a Cloud Storage Service

-By far the simplest option would be storing the file — or files — you want to share in a cloud storage service like Dropbox, Google Drive, or SkyDrive.
-You could then share the file with someone and inform them that the file is shared over email.
-They could click a link and download the file directly to their computer.
+By far, your simplest option is to store files you want to share on a cloud storage service like Dropbox, Google Drive, or OneDrive.
+You can then share the file with someone and inform them via email that you have done so.
+They can then click a link and download the file directly to their computer.

 Create and Send Multi-Part Archives

-If you’re looking for a more traditional, do-it-yourself method, you can opt to split the file up into smaller parts.
-For example, if you had a 50MB file you wanted to email, you could use a file compression program like 7-Zip to create an archive containing that file, splitting the archive into five 10MB pieces.
+If you’re looking for a more traditional, do-it-yourself method, you can split your file up into smaller parts.
+For example, if you had a 50MB file you wanted to email—or even a collection of large files—you could use a file compression program like 7-Zip to create an archive, and then split the archive into five 10MB pieces.

-You could then attach all the 10MB portions to separate emails.
-The recipient would have to download each attachment and use a file extraction program to extract the larger, complete file from the separate archives.
+After splitting the archive, you can then attach all the separated pieces to separate emails.
+The recipient will need to download each attachment, and then use a file extraction program to extract the larger, complete file from the separate archives.

-This traditional method still works as well as it always did.
-However, it can be fairly cumbersome.
-Many people would be confused by the separate attachments and wouldn’t enjoy jumping through hoops to reassemble them.
+While it can be a bit cumbersome, this traditional method still works as well as it always did.
+Some recipients might be confused by the separate attachments—or at least won’t enjoy jumping through hoops to reassemble them.
 If you’re not sure whether your recipient will know how to do this, it’s probably better to choose an easier method.

 Use a Large-File Sending Service

-In response to the difficulty of sending large file attachments over email, a large number of large-file-sending services have sprung up online.
-These services allow you to upload a file and give you a link.
+To help answer the large attachment problems, a number of file-sending services have sprung up online over the years.
+These services let you upload a file, and then give you a link to your upload.
 You can then paste that link into an email and the recipient can click the link and download the file.